zakilur/helm-charts/docs/Getting Started.md

 ### AWS credentials (optional)

 Set AWS credentials for gm-data to authenticate and push content to S3.
-This step is **optional** because gm-data stores files on the filestystem or S3.
-If you need credentials please add a [supprt ticket](https://support.deciphernow.com).
+This step is **optional** because gm-data stores files on disk or in S3.
+If you need credentials please contact [Grey Matter Support](https://support.deciphernow.com).

 ```yaml
 data: